 Next on the list of places to visit on Manali Leh Highway is the most important place called Tandi.

-At Tandi, you will find the only petrol pump on Manali – Leh Highway after Manali and up to Karu or Leh.
-The next petrol pump is about 365 KMs away towards Leh from Tandi.
+At Tandi, you will find the first petrol pump on Manali – Leh Highway after Manali.
+As of 2026, there are now three petrol pumps between Manali and Karu/Leh: Tandi, Keylong (operational since September 2021), and Karu near Leh.
+The next petrol pump after Keylong is about 350 KMs away towards Leh at Karu.

 The Chandra River originates from Chandratal / Samudri Tapu, Spiti Valley, and Bhaga River originates from Suraj Tal or Surya Tal, Lahaul Valley.
 So, if you have time on hand then do click some pictures of the confluence too.

-There is Manali Leh Highway travel guide that is complete without the mention of Tandi petrol pump πŸ™‚
+There is no Manali Leh Highway travel guide that is complete without the mention of Tandi petrol pump 🙂

 Next comes Keylong, which is the biggest town located on Manali – Leh Highway and is the district/administrative headquarter of Lahaul Valley and Spiti Valley districts of Himachal Pradesh.

 All the major GOVT.
 Offices of the district are present in Keylong town only.
-The Keylong town is completely cut off from the outside world in the winter months of November to April, due to heavy snow present at Rohtang Pass.
+The Keylong town used to be completely cut off from the outside world in the winter months of November to April, due to heavy snow present at Rohtang Pass.
+However, with the Atal Tunnel now operational since 2020, Keylong has year-round road connectivity to Manali and the rest of India.

 Keylong Sightseeing & Stay Options